graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2026-01/2026-01-07-conditional-memory-ltx2-batch-size-schedulers.md

 ---
 Welcome to the first edition of our Paper of the Month newsletter for 2026!

 This month, our team went through 21 different papers to find the most insightful new pieces of literature that we think have the potential to leave a mark.
-Out of the bunch, three papers caught our attention in particular:
+Out of the bunch, three papers specifically caught our attention:

--	Conditional Memory via Scalable Lookup: A New Axis of Sparsity for Large Language Models. <one line summary>
+-	*Conditional Memory via Scalable Lookup: A New Axis of Sparsity for Large Language Models.* In this work, Cheng et al. introduce a simple, scalable memory-augmentation for large language models to offload the cost of simple knowledge-based retrieval to embedding lookups.

--	LTX-2: Efficient Joint Audio-Visual Foundation Model <one line summary>
+-	*LTX-2: Efficient Joint Audio-Visual Foundation Model.* Here, HaCohen et al. ... <one line summary>

--	How to Set the Batch Size for Large-Scale Pre-training? <one line summary>
+-	*How to Set the Batch Size for Large-Scale Pre-training?* Finally, in this last paper, Zhou et al. discuss how to find the optimal batch size for large-scale pretraining and find that dyamically increasing the batch size can improve performance.

 *We hope you enjoy this month’s papers as much as we did!
 If you have thoughts or questions, please reach out to us at [@GCResearchTeam](https://x.com/GCResearchTeam).*